Midway through its season, the NFL knows the biggest coronavirus challenges lie ahead

 The NFL and the NFL Players Association say that under their testing program, more than 550,000 tests were administered between Aug.
 1 and Oct.
 31 to players, coaches and selected team staffers, with 63 players and 99 coaches and staffers testing positive.

 “I think that we can feel like that our clubs have done a really good job overall,” Sills said.
 “But by no means is the work done.
-It’s going to get harder.
+It’s going to get harder.”

 The league has fined players, coaches and teams to try to compel compliance with protocols.
-It stripped a sixth-round draft pick from the Raiders.
+It stripped a sixth-round draft pick from the Las Vegas Raiders.

 Protocols have been adjusted as the season has progressed.
 The league and NFLPA eliminated the one exception to their daily testing when they added game-day testing.
 In a memo this week, the NFL urged teams to ask all players to wear masks while on the sideline during games, as is required of coaches and staffers.
 The league told teams that mask-wearing by players is required during any pregame or postgame interactions.
 The NFL also lengthened the bench area for each team on the sideline during games to promote distancing measures.